Long Island Homeworks, general contractor in Hicksville NY

 We file 60+ permits a year across Nassau and Suffolk.
 Our in-house permit coordinator knows every building department by name — which is why our permits land, on average, 3–5 weeks faster than industry norms.
 On your project we handle:

-• All drawing preparation and stamping through our in-house architect (Tim, AIA) and PE relationships.
+• All drawing preparation and stamping through our in-house architect and PE relationships.

 • Submission packaging, physical or digital, depending on the town.